- Investigate if, and in what ways, iPads impact teaching, learning, and research at Stanford University.

 - Logistical support: Our support team will help schedule your checkout and check-in dates.

 All items must be returned by the end of the quarter (awardees will receive the due date during checkout).
 After the due date, a late fee will be assessed every 24-hours until all of the “Hardware” items are returned.

-All Stanford faculty members and instructors are encouraged to apply.
+All Stanford faculty members, instructors, and teaching assistants are encouraged to apply.

 - Describe their course’s learning or research goals,